Talk to Local Expert

 Days program

-02 Preparation day of the trip and obtain climbing permit.
+02 Preparation day of the trip and obtain a climbing permit.

 09 Trek to Khola Kharka-3300m.
 5-6 hours